 Overnight in Nuits-Saint-George.

-You leave Nuits-Saint-Georges to take the direction of Beaune, capital of Burgundy wines.
+You will leave Nuits-Saint-Georges to take the direction of Beaune, capital of Burgundy wines.

 Overnight in Beaune.

-Join the greenway along the Canal du Center towards Châlon-sur-Saône.
-You can see the vineyards of the Côte Chalonnaise and you can take a leap back to the Middle Ages by visiting the Château de Germolles.
+Join the greenway along the Canal du Centre towards Châlon-sur-Saône.
+You can see the vineyards of the Côte Chalonnaise and take a leap back to the Middle Ages by visiting the Château de Germolles.